ilo-token/ilo-token.github.io/README.md

 # ilo Token

-A rule-based Toki Pona to English translator that translates into multiple English outputs showing many possible grammatical and semantic interpretation of the text.
+A rule-based dictionary-based Toki Pona to English translator that translates into multiple English outputs showing many possible grammatical and semantic interpretation of the text.
 No machine learning involved.

 [Try it](https://ilo-token.github.io/)